phenopackets/phenopacket-schema/docs/working.rst

 Example code
 ~~~~~~~~~~~~
 We provide several examples that demonstrate how to work with Phenopackets in Java and C++.
 There are also Python examples in the source code test directory.
-All three langauge implementations are automatically
+All three language implementations are automatically
 produced as part of the build (:ref:`rstjavabuild`).